Tay-Nery/Tay-Nery/README.md

 - :small_blue_diamond: Learning C# and Java
 - :small_blue_diamond: Looking for help with any beginner tips in IT field
 - :small_blue_diamond: Fun facts: I love MMORPG, good music and beer tasting
-- :outbox_tray: 2022 Goals: create a new project and start on a new job.
+- :outbox_tray: 2022 Goals: create a new project and start on a new job/Intership.

 [![NOMEGIT GitHub stats](https://github-readme-stats.vercel.app/api?username=Tay-Nery)](https://github.com/Tay-Nery/github-readme-stats)